Skip to main content

 © Getty Images, Foto: Westend 61

-You can take part in the rooftop and terrace yoga classes on three levels in the Lobe Block.
-You can enjoy a wonderful view over Berlin.
-In addition to the outdoor courses, there are of course also studio courses on offer.
-You can find a detailed overview of the wide range of offers online.
+You can take part in rooftop and terrace yoga classes at Lobe Block on three levels.
+While doing so, you can enjoy a wonderful view over Berlin.
+In addition to the outdoor classes, studio classes are also offered.
+You can find a detailed overview of the wide range of classes online.
 For those interested in architecture, the location is another highlight.
-The Lobe Block, also known as Terrassenhaus Berlin, looks sparse and sleek.
-But be convinced otherwise by the spacious, inviting terraces and the courtyard and garden.
+The Lobe Block, also known as Terrassenhaus Berlin, appears sparse and sleek.
+But let yourself be convinced of the opposite by the spacious, inviting terraces and the courtyard and garden.

 Where: Böttgerstraße 16, Mitte